henrydaum/poker-monster/README.md

 - various complicated training programs
 - Other things I am forgetting

-The game engine uses mostly classical Python with no imported libraries to speak of.
+The game engine uses mostly classical Python with no imported libraries to speak of, done mostly with four nested Classes.

-The game theory behind the game carefully balances attrition and tempo strategies, and has a nearly 50% winrate for each deck despite the two decks using vastly different strategies.
+The game theory behind the game carefully balances attrition and tempo strategies, and has a nearly 50% winrate for each deck despite the two using vastly different strategies.
+Each card and action is given a specific subclass.

 Lastly, the game includes a full set of art by my sister, Charlotte Daum.